 Who doesn’t love a treat?!
 So unless you know your kid’s teacher is on a diet or has health issues that require them to limit sugar, then go for the goodies!
 However, make them gooood.
 I am a junk food junkie (my mom’s title for me), so I ate the junk candy that came in as well as the good stuff, but my favorite treat was when I got a big box of hand-dipped caramels from a local candy shop.
 Mmmmmm…….

 Non-perishable is always a good option.
-Local candy shops, gourmet chocolate, goodies from a place like Trader Joe’s, or my favorite new obsession, Coldstone Chocolate Bars, are all great options.
+Local candy shops, gourmet chocolate, local bakery treats, or goodies from a place like Trader Joe’s are all great options.
 My sister got so much perishable, homemade food one year that she had to have a bunch of friends come over just so it wouldn’t go bad!

 If you are dying to make your child’s teacher a beautiful cupcake, then make one big, beautiful cupcake for her in a small box.
 Because, unless she has a big family at home, how is she going to get through a dozen?
 Or here’s an idea: THE TEACHER’S LOUNGE!
 Make a big old platter of cookies and leave them in the teacher’s lounge.
 There is nothing better than walking into the lounge to grab a soda during an all-too-short break and finding homemade baked goods up for grabs.
 Oh, sweet manna from Heaven.
-These Christmas swirl sugar cookies are fun to make and beautiful too.
+These Cowboy Cookies are our family’s favorite cookies ever!

 I am passionate about treats.
 Just in case you couldn’t tell…. 😉